 For organisations whose nature of business require more extensive or sophisticated use of telecommunications, modern corporate phone systems offer some more advanced options with significant benefits that can really lift your business efficiency in ways you may not have.

 Automatic Call Forwarding

 Automatic call forwarding is a feature that can greatly assist both employees and callers.
 By automatically routing incoming calls to wherever your employees are, whether on the road, working at home, or even at a remote location, automatic forwarding increases the likelihood that callers are able to reach the person they need with minimal effort and without having to make a second or third call.
 In addition, your employees avoid having to return to an overflowing voicemail box and waiting or unhappy customers.

 Automatic Call Distribution (ACD)

 Automatic Call Distribution offers any working environment the capability to both optimise their service for incoming callers as well as adjacently maximise staff productivity.
 ACD distributes calls within a group so that the first available agent takes the call.
-Additionally, if no agents are available the call can be held in a queue with a comfort message that their call will be attended to shortly.
-A group supervisor can also access real time information on how the group is operating including number of calls in queue, average queuing time and total incoming calls received.
+Additionally, if no agents are available the call can be held in a queue with a comforting message that their call will be attended to shortly.
+A group supervisor can also access real-time information on how the group is operating including the number of calls in queue, average queuing time and total incoming calls received.